jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 tags:
   - living-in-the-hood
 categories:
-  - life-lessons
+  - Reality
 description: >-
   You don't have to be in the streets to be street smart, but you'll get taken advantage of if you aren't.
 Read this to learn how to be street smarter.
 image: /assets/images/thumbnails/streetsmart.jpg
 ---
 The difference between book and street smarts is that you don't learn street smarts from a book.
-Given the name, this might sound obvious, but this sets the stage for a deeper understanding of everything in this article.&nbsp;
+Given the name, this might sound obvious, but this sets the stage for a deeper understanding of everything in this article.

 Let's address this difference between the two first.